 Know your own limits.
 Become competent first, before getting confident.
 Focus practice on what you are weak in.

-Don’t party the night before if you plan to fly.
-Even slower reaction speed of even 0.1s can sometimes make a difference between life or death.
+Don’t party and rest properly the night before if you plan to fly.
+Even a slower reaction speed of even 0.1s can sometimes make a difference between life or death.

-Immediately look at the wing with anomaly, ball up, respond quickly precisely, and stop any riser twist with your body and hands.
+Immediately look at the wing with an anomaly, ball up, respond quickly, precisely, and stop any riser twist with your body and hands.

-Develop 3D spacial awareness.
-Always know where other pilots are their direction.
+Develop 3D spatial awareness.
+Always know where other pilots are, their direction.
 Always be aware of your compass heading away from obstacles.

-Move defensively, always yield to be safe, rather than to assert your right when in potential danger.
+Fly defensively, always yield to be safe, rather than to assert your right of way, when in potential danger.

 Not planning for Plan B is planning to crash.
 Keep an eye on safe emergency landing spots.
 Try to predict the vortex/rotor by looking at the terrain, sun, and wind.

-Work on your calmness and sensitivity so you can feel your wing and air
+Work on your calmness and sensitivity so you can feel your wing and imagine what the air is doing

 Wing Energy Management